strigo/wryte/README.md

 * Context binding to prevent repetition
 * Retroactive logging (WIP)
 * Assist in user tracing (via auto-provided context ids)
+* Zero exceptions.
+There should be zero logging exceptions causing the app to crash but rather Wryte should log errors whenever logging errors occur.

 The main premise is that a standard CLI application logs to the console, while a server side app will probably want to log some human readable messages to syslog/console while logging JSON containing the same information with some additional contextual information over the wire (to a log aggregation backend e.g. ELK/Graylog2)